oracle-samples/maa/wls-hydr/README.md

 To perform a "BACKUP AND RESTORE TO OCI", follow these steps:

 - Upload to the bastion the SSH keys of the primary nodes.
 You need to upload both the SSH private and the SSH public key since those will be used also in the new OCI environment).
-Place them in the appropriate path, according with the inputs in the sysconfig spreadsheet.
+Note down the path, you will have to provide it as an input in the sysconfig spreadsheet.

 - Upload to the bastion the certificate files for the front end Load Balancer.
 You need to upload both its public certificate and the certificate's private key to the bastion.
+Note down the path, you will have to provide it as an input in the sysconfig spreadsheet.

 - Edit the `<WLS-HYDR_BASE>/config/prem.env` file.
 Even when there is no connectivity to primary, this file is used to identify nodes and users in the primary system.
 Provide the values requested (the file contains a description of each entry).